mccap079/unityShadersIntro/README.md

 Intro to Shaders in Unity
 =========================

 This is technically an intro to *fragment* shaders specifically.
 No other part of the Unity graphics pipeline is focused on here -- we use minimal vertex shader code mainly as a "pass-through" shader.
-Frag shaders are arguably the easiest gateway into shader programming due to both its visual nature and its place near the end of the graphics pipeline.
+Frag shaders are arguably the easiest gateway into shader programming due to both their visual nature and their place near the end of the graphics pipeline.

 1 What is a shader?
 -------------------